Michael Jackson Seen Buying Jewelry For James Safechuck In 1989 Video Footage

 — TMZ (@TMZ) March 13, 2019

-As previously reported by The Inquisitr, since the Leaving Neverland documentary aired fans have been debating Jackson’s guilt and/or innocence online.
+As previously reported by The Inquisitr, since the Leaving Neverland documentary aired, fans have been debating Jackson’s guilt and/or innocence online.
 However, his streaming and music sales are down, radio stations are banning his music, and an episode of The Simpsons, which he lent his voice to, has been pulled from rotation.

 The Simpsons showrunner, Al Jean, claims that the episode was written for MJ, who was a big fan of the show, and that the singer demanded there be a scene where he and young Bart Simpson sing a song together.
 Jean now claims that he believes Michael used that episode to “groom” the boys that he allegedly sexually abused.